The redeveloped Westfield Newmarket in Auckland, New Zealand, will house 230 specialty stores. Image courtesy of Scentre Group.

 The existing shopping mall at the 277 Broadway site has been transformed to accommodate a new mall.
 Another shopping block was built at the 309 Broadway site.
 The two buildings are connected by a 12m-high, two-level glass airbridge built on Mortimer Pass.

-The main building consists of five floors, with each level having a floor area of 11,500m² (123,785ft²).
-The first three levels are dedicated to shops while the fourth floor features a cinema theatre, gymnasium, and a car park.
+The main building consists of five floors, each level with a floor area of 11,500m² (123,785ft²).
+The first three levels are dedicated to shops while the fourth floor features a cinema complex, a gymnasium and a car park.

 The structure of the building consists of steel frame with lightweight concrete floors supported on steel beams and columns.

-The foundation of the buildings is made up of reinforced concrete piles inserted into the rock strata while the roof is made up of lightweight steel.
+The foundation of the buildings is made up of reinforced concrete piles inserted into the rock strata.
+The roof is made up of lightweight steel.

-The shopping mall has a multi-storey car park building, with 2,770 parking spaces along Gillies Avenue/Mortimer Pass, and Gillies Avenue/Morrow Street.
+The shopping mall has a seven-level multi-storey car park building, with 3,110 parking spaces along Gillies Avenue/Mortimer Pass and Gillies Avenue/Morrow Street.
 The car park building has two facades featuring 9,320 diamond-shaped aluminium panels, supported by 105t of steel.

 The shopping centre also has an underground car park.